volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 previous example, because it is clear and human-readable.

-This feature was extremly useful for us, because we don't need to ask the developer to add explanatory messages to assertions, like we did it in numerous PR reviews.
+This feature was extremely useful for us, because we don't need to ask the developer to add explanatory messages to assertions, like we did it in numerous PR reviews.
 Now we just run jtcop and it will do it for us.